Competition Cars - Privateer Teams

 Chassis 1266.9 - Built December 1966 - January 1967

-Presented at the 1967 Racing Car Show on the UPD Stand, this was the second Unipower Competition chassis to be built and benefited from the extensive development undergone on the first Competition chassis # 766.2 during 1966.
+Presented at the 1967 Racing Car Show on the UPD Stand in January, this was the second Unipower Competition GT chassis to be built and benefited from the extensive development undergone on the first Competition GT chassis # 766.2 during 1966.
 Despite considerable interest, the chassis was not delivered to its first owner, Janspeed Engineering until the 8th June 1967.
-Supplied without wheels/engine/gearbox/exhaust-system/Inlet & carburettor/fuel pump, the car was therefore not race built by the factory and supplied more as a component car, as the intention was that Janspeed would build the car up and use it to gain publicity for its latest engine developments and products, predominately in the up to 1100cc class of motorsport, which was very popular at that time.
+Supplied to Janspeed without wheels/engine/gearbox/exhaust-system/Inlet & carburettor/fuel pump with bodywork as displayed at the January Show having slightly flared wheel arches and no other upgrades (Air-dam , special Wide-bodied rear clamshell, etc...), the car was therefore not as such, race ready as delivered.
+It was Janspeed Engineering's intention that they would complete the car themselves and use it to gain publicity for their latest engine developments and products, predominately in the up to 1100cc class of motorsport, which was very popular at that time.

 Goodman ran the car in the UK during the rest of '68 and early '69 driven by Gideon Lloyd, interestingly now fitted with much larger F2 Brabham rear wheels, which must have played havoc with the rear suspension geometry.
-Some time during 1969 the car was sold and passed through another 6-owners, including two car dealers, the well known racing car dealer in Sussex, Chris Alford being one, with little known history before being sold in 1992 to a Belgian, Roland Petit who competed in the car at the Belgian circuits of Spa and Zolder (History/results still to be researched/confirmed), but certainly competing in some historic 6hr races.
+Some time during 1969 the car was sold and passed through another 6-owners, including two car dealers, one of whom the well known racing car dealer in Sussex, Chris Alford, with little known driven history before being sold in 1992 to a Belgian, Roland Petit who competed in the car at the Belgian circuits of Spa and Zolder (History/results still to be researched/confirmed), but certainly competing in some historic 6hr races at Spa.
 In 2013 the car was then marketed through Paul Grant, an Auto dealer in Brussels and subsequently bought by an owner in the UK in January 2014, who aesthetically restored the car back to the livery at the time of Brian Harvey's ownership.
-Taking part in a few demonstration events and track days over the next 6-years, whilst being marketed again in around 2017 without success, it was finally sold in January 2020 to an undisclosed owner, thought to be in the UK.
+Taking part in a few demonstration events and track days over the next 6-years, it was marketed again in around 2017 without success, being finally sold in January 2020 to an owner wishing to remain anonymous, in the UK who does not intend to compete in the again.

 The event history of the car is as follows, with the full details of these events still to be confirmed.